-*Spray some hairspray onto a cotton ball until it’s fairly soaked and rub it gently over the ink mark.
+- Spray some hairspray onto a Cloth until it’s fairly soaked and rub it gently over the ink mark.

-*Apply some eucalyptus oil to a cotton ball and rub directly on the mark.
+- Apply some eucalyptus oil to a Chux and rub directly on the mark.

 The same vinegar/water solution as above may be used to remove grease stains from your walls (especially in the kitchen).
-Lemon juice is a great degreaser so you can add a couple of splashes of that to the solution for the stubborn grease marks.
+Lemon juice is a great degreaser, so you can add a couple of splashes of that to the solution for the stubborn grease marks.

-For a general clean and freshen up of your walls, you can try Shannon Lush’s technique – 1 teaspoon of lavender oil in a spray bottle of water.
+For a general clean and freshen up of your walls, you can try Shannon Lush’s technique.
+One teaspoon of lavender oil in a spray bottle of water.
 Spray it all over the wall and wipe off with pantyhose.
 Alternatively, you can buy sugar soap from any supermarket or hardware store to wash your walls down.